-However, accounting information may lose its usefulness if it does not meet some qualitative characteristics that ca 5 help users make informed decisions.
-Schipper and Vincent (2003) stated that accounting information must be timely, accurate, complete, relevant and reliable to be the basis of business and financial decision making.
-Even the 11 search results from Palazuelos et al. (2017) indicated that companies w 12 audited financial statements have greater access to credit and lower interest rates.
-The audit process improves the quality of accounting information, thus affecting credit decision-making.
-The absence of SME accounting records results in a lack of information on the financial condition of SMEs for bank credit analysts, thus failing to address the 6 formation asymmetry between SMEs as potential debtors and banks as lenders (Hyytinen and Pajarinen, 2008; Berger an Frame, 2007; Berger et al., 2001).
+However, accounting information may lose its usefulness if it does not meet some qualitative characteristics that can help user that accounting information must be timely, accurate, complete, relevant and reliable to be the basis of business and financial decision making.
+Even the research results from Palazuelos et al. (2017) indicated that companies with audited financial statements have greater access to credit and lower interest rates.
+The audit process improves the quality of accounting information, this affecting credit decision-making.
+The absence of SME accounting records results in a lack of information on the financial condition of SMEs for bank credit analysts, thus failing to address the information asymmetry between SMEs as potential debtors and banks as lenders (Hyytinen and Pajarinen, 2008; Berger and Frame, 2007; Berger et al., 2001).